CDCgov/trusted-intermediary/adr/016-database.md

 ## Context

 Postgres is an open-source, relational, SQL database.
-It provides a proven and robust feature set in the base implementation as well as add ons if specific features are required
+It provides a proven and robust feature set in the base implementation as well as add ons if specific features are required.
+Postgres is also well-supported by the community.
 [Reference](https://www.postgresql.org/docs/)

 ### Related Issues